astronomer/airflow-snowpark-demo/README.md

   <img src="include/images/SnowparkLogo.png" width="200" />
 </p>

-### Status: This provider is currently in development and should not be used with production data.
+### Status: The astro-provider-snowpark provider used in this demo is currently in development and should not be used in production.

 # Airflow Provider for Snowpark
-This guide demonstrates using Apache Airflow to orchestrate a machine learning pipeline leveraging Airflow Operators and Decorators for Snowpark Python as well as a new customer XCOM backend using Snowflake tables and stages.
+This guide demonstrates using Apache Airflow to orchestrate a simple machine learning pipeline leveraging Airflow Operators and Decorators for Snowpark Python as well as a new customer XCOM backend using Snowflake tables and stages.
 While this demo shows both the operators and the xcom backend either can be used without the other.

 At a high level [Astronomer's Snowflake Provider](https://github.com/astronomer/astro-provider-snowflake) provides the following: